Ankou

-Ankou (Breton: /ɑːnkuː/ an Ankoù) is a servant of death in Breton, Cornish (an Ankow in Cornish), Welsh (yr Angau in Welsh) and Norman French folklore.
+Ankou (Breton: /ɑːnkuː/ an Ankoù) is a servant of death in Breton, Cornish (an Ankow in Cornish), and Welsh (yr Angau in Welsh).

 Background

-Ankou appears as a man or skeleton wearing a black robe and a large hat which conceals his face, or, on occasion, simply as a shadow.
+Ankou appears as a man or skeleton wearing a black robe and a large hat that conceals his face, or, on occasion, simply as a shadow.
 He wields a scythe and is said to sit atop a cart for collecting the dead, or to drive a large, black coach pulled by four black horses and accompanied by two ghostly figures on foot.

 According to one legend, he was the first child of Adam and Eve.
 Other versions depict Ankou as the first dead person of the year (though he is always depicted as a male adult), charged with collecting others' souls before he can go to the afterlife.
-In an alternate origin he was a cruel prince who met Death during a hunting trip and challenged him to see who could kill a black stag first.
-Death won the contest and the prince was cursed to roam the earth as a ghoul for all eternity.
-Sometimes he is depicted as the king of the dead whose subjects have their own particular paths along which their sacred processions move.
+In an alternate origin, he was a cruel prince who met Death during a hunting trip and challenged him to see who could kill a black stag first.
+Death won the contest and the prince was cursed to roam the Earth as a ghoul for all eternity.
+Sometimes he is depicted as the king of the dead whose subjects have their own particular paths, along which their sacred processions move.

 Ankou is mentioned by Anatole Le Braz, a writer and collector of legends, in The Legend of Death: